Finn-Buhse/LandmineGameWeb/README.md

 ## Overview

-LandmineGameWeb is a web-based landmine game with a .NET back-end and JavaScript front-end.
+LandmineGameWeb is a web-based landmine game with a .NET back-end and React front-end.

 ---